The Key is Environmental Literacy

 Scouts BSA and Girl Scouts Programs

 Several times a year, MWDOC hosts water education workshops to help Orange County BSA Scouts earn their Soil & Water Conservation Merit Badge, and Orange County Girl Scouts earn their Water Resources and Conservation Patch.
-Activity-based STEM clinics teach children of all ages where their water comes from, how to use water more efficiently, and how all life depends on the health and security of our natural resources.
+These activity-based STEM clinics teach children of all ages where their water comes from, how to use water more efficiently, and how all life depends on the health and security of our natural resources.